Deep Bregman Divergence for Contrastive Learning of Visual Representations: Experiment Setup

-\textbf{Optimization} We use the Adam optimizer~\cite{kingma2014adam} with a learning rate $0.005$, $\beta_1 = 0.5$, $\beta_2 = 0.999$, and weight decay $0.0001$ without restarts, over 500 epochs (similar to MoCo configuration).
+\paragraph{Optimization} We use the Adam optimizer~\cite{kingma2014adam} with a learning rate $0.005$, $\beta_1 = 0.5$, $\beta_2 = 0.999$, and weight decay $0.0001$ without restarts (similar to MoCo configuration).
 We convert Bregman divergences to similarity score using a strictly monotone decreasing function $\psi$.
-As explained in Method, we use Gaussian kernel and set $\sigma = 0.9$ for all experiments.
+As explained in Method, we use Gaussian kernel and found the best $\sigma$ with Bayesian hyperparameter search for each dataset.
 Temperature $\tau$ sets equal to 0.1.
 We train our model with a mini-batch size of 512 and 2 GPUs on all small datasets, considering our primary objective is to verify the impact of our proposed method rather than to suppress state-of-the-art results.
-For ImageNet, we use a mini-batch size of 256 in 4 GPUs (Tesla A-100), and an initial learning rate of 0.003.
-We train for 500 epochs with the learning rate multiplied by 0.1 at 120 and 360 epochs, taking around five days of training ResNet-50.\\
+For ImageNet, we use a mini-batch size of 256 in 8 GPUs (Tesla A-100), and an initial learning rate of 0.003.
+We train for 400 epochs with the learning rate multiplied by 0.1 at 120 and 240 epochs which is taking around one week of training on ResNet-50.

-\textbf{Datasets and tasks} We use the following datasets in our experiments: \textit{CIFAR 10/100}~\cite{krizhevsky2009learning} are subsets of the tiny images dataset.
-Both datasets include 50,000 images for training and 10,000 validation images of size $32 \times 32$ with 10 and 100 classes, respectively. \textit{STL 10}~\cite{coates2011analysis} consists of 5000 training images and 8000 test images in 10 classes with size of $96 \times 96$.
-This dataset includes 100,000 unlabeled images for unsupervised learning task. \textit{ImageNet}~\cite{deng2009imagenet}, aka ILSVRC 2012, contains 1000 classes, with 1.28 million training images and 50,000 validation images. \textit{ISCI-2018}~\cite{codella2019skin} is a challenge on the detection of seven different skin cancer and part of the MICCAI-2018 conference.
-The organizers released 10,015 dermatology scans with a size of $128 \times 128$ pixels collected from different clinics. \\
+\paragraph{Datasets and tasks} We use the following datasets in our experiments: CIFAR 10/100~\cite{krizhevsky2009learning} are subsets of the tiny images dataset.
+Both datasets include 50,000 images for training and 10,000 validation images of size $32\times32$ with 10 and 100 classes, respectively.
+STL 10~\cite{coates2011analysis} consists of 5000 training images and 8000 test images in 10 classes with size of $96\times96$.
+This dataset includes 100,000 unlabeled images for unsupervised learning task.
+ImageNet~\cite{deng2009imagenet}, aka ILSVRC 2012, contains 1000 classes, with 1.28 million training images and 50,000 validation images.
+ISCI-2018~\cite{codella2019skin} is a challenge on the detection of seven different skin cancer and part of the MICCAI-2018 conference.
+The organizers released 10,015 dermatology scans with a size of $128 \times 128$ pixels collected from different clinics.